What happens when you don’t have a solid sales enablement strategy?

 Sort through them and begin building an effective sales playbook that makes it easier for sales reps to find what they need.

-• Different prospects’ pain points
+• Different prospects’ pain points.

-• Varying levels of urgency in terms of sales scenarios
+• Varying levels of urgency in terms of sales scenarios.

-• External-facing content like datasheets and case studies
+• External-facing content like datasheets and case studies.

 Your sales team should be able to instantly access the right content from anywhere and at any time.

-It’s much easier to pull together such disparate content if you use a document management solution like PandaDoc.
+It’s much easier to pull together disparate content if you use a document management solution like PandaDoc.

 2. Training and coaching